nylenylenyle/hospital_readmission_risk_analysis/README.md

 ### 5. Validate a combined risk rule before deployment
 A practical next step would be to test whether a simple rule combining:
-- prior inpatient utilization,
+- prior inpatient utilization
-- discharge destination,
+- discharge destination
-- length of stay,
+- length of stay
-- age,
+- age
-- medication burden,
+- medication burden
 - and diagnosis complexity

 improves sensitivity and positive predictive value over any single factor alone.